rainyLeo/frontend-notes/浏览器- Web性能-udecity-google.md

 Converting HTML to the DOM

 DOM + CSSOM -> Render Tree -> Layout -> Paint
 (JavaScript)

 ## Get Render Tree

 1. When you request a URL and hit Enter, the browser sends a request to the server.
 Then get the response (html).
 2. Parsing.
 Characters(HTML response) -> Tokens -> Nodes -> DOM Tree
 3. Converting CSS to CSSOM.
 Characters -> Tokens -> Nodes -> CSSOM

 - Render tree only captures visible content
-- `display: none` will be skipped
+- `display: none` will be skipped (会在 DOM 树里面)

 ## Layout

 compute the location and the size of the render tree elements.